brokensmile2103/init-live-search/README.md

 - **Init Smart Tag-Aware Search** (v1.5.2):
   Introduced a new intelligent search mode combining post title and tag relevance, with smart fallback to keyword and bi-gram matching.
 - **Quick Search tooltip now works on single-word selections**
-  e.g. selecting just “JavaScript” or “AMD” now triggers the tooltip as expected.
+  e.g. selecting just “JavaScript” or “PHP” now triggers the tooltip as expected.
 - **WooCommerce support:**
   Display product prices, sale badges, and “Add to Cart” buttons directly in search results.
 - New slash commands for WooCommerce: